 Undergraduate students may not take more than 75 credits of Wisconsin School of Business courses.

 Students admitted to the Wisconsin BBA at UW–Madison who transfer from another college or university must complete a minimum of 30 credits in business courses.
 These courses must be offered by the Wisconsin School of Business and taken as a UW–Madison student to satisfy degree requirements for the BBA.
 Students can use a maximum of two courses taken at another school to satisfy requirements of the Wisconsin BBA major that are not part of the Wisconsin BBA core.
 Individual departments may have a more restrictive policy on transfer courses.

 The Wisconsin School of Business will graduate a student at the end of the semester (spring, summer or fall) in which all BBA degree and business major requirements are complete.
 Graduation will not be postponed for any incomplete Wisconsin School of Business certificate(s), specialization(s), or honors program(s); or additional certificate(s) or major(s) outside the Wisconsin School of Business.

-A student who finds it necessary to withdraw during a semester or summer session must drop all their courses and complete a withdrawal form.
+A student who finds it necessary to withdraw during a semester or summer session must drop all their courses and complete the online withdrawal request in the Student Center.
 Failure to do so may result in a recording of Failure for all courses and a "may not continue" action.
 Any student may withdraw with permission and without grades being recorded at any time up to the last three weeks of a semester or up to the last two weeks of a summer session.